libertychurchuk/libertychurchuk.github.io/_groups/pete-gwyn-bolland.md

   suit children of the sixties and seventies!
 date: '2019-04-23T14:58:35.000+00:00'
 image: "/v1565123246/pete-gwyn_gtvvdv.png"
-when: Fortnightly on a Wednesday at 7.30pm.
+when: Fortnightly on a Thursday at 7.30pm.

 ---